What is natural language processing and how does it work?

 Natural language processing (NLP) is a powerful combination of linguistics and computer science that, through the study of language and the creation of intelligent systems, makes human language as intelligible to machines as it would be for a human being, whether in text or speech format.

-As a branch of artificial intelligence (AI), NLP enables computers and machines to understand, interpret and manipulate human language using computational linguistics and statistical models, machine learning methods and deep learning processes.
+As a branch of artificial intelligence (AI), NLP enables computers and machines to understand, interpret, process and manipulate human language using computational linguistics and statistical models, machine learning methods and deep learning processes.

 The knowledge extracted by these technologies is converted into algorithms that teach machines to perform a myriad of tasks that are infinitely valuable to businesses.
 The more data NLP algorithms receive, the more precise text analysis models become.